247-ai/FlashML/README.md

     * `spark-submit --num-executors 2 --driver-memory 2g --executor-memory 2g --executor-cores 2 --master yarn --deploy-mode cluster --files <comma separated list of file paths> --class com.tfs.flashml.FlashML <hdfs:///path/to/flashml-<version>.jar> <config file>`

 <b>Notes:</b>
-* The `<config file>` at the end of the command can be ommitted if the config file with name "config.json" is available at the folder from where the spark job is launched.
+* The `<config file>` at the end of the command can be omitted if the config file with the name "config.json" is available at the folder from where the spark job is to be launched.
 * We can attach the IntelliJ debugger even if we are using the `spark-submit` command from shell, by using the technique of remote debugging in JVM.

 	* Use the following command for `spark-submit`: